legenduzair/bulk-empire-MS1/README.md

 ### Sign Up Page
 - Giveaway Form

   - The giveaway/sign up form allows the user to enter a competition held by Bulk Empire to win a free personal training session.
 The user is required to fill in each input field using their contact details such as first name, last name and email address.
-As well as this, the user will also be able to specify why they should win the giveaway and choose their favourite workout i they have one.
+As well as this, the user will also be able to specify why they should win the giveaway and choose their favourite workout if they have one.
-  - A background image of two individuals engaged in a personal training session is displayed behind the sign up form.
+  - A background image of two individuals engaged in a personal training session is displayed behind the sign-up form.
 This is a visual indicator to the user that Bulk Empire is determined to help its clients with reaching their fitness goals and achievements.

 ![Sign Up Page](/documentation/screenshots/bulk-empire-signup.jpg)

-  - When viewing the sign up page on smaller screens, the width of the form and its content is decreased to fit the available space on the screen.
+  - When viewing the sign-up page on smaller screens, the width of the form and its content is decreased to fit the available space on the screen.

 ![Sign Up Page-Smaller Screens](/documentation/screenshots/signup-mobile-tablet.jpg)

 ### Hidden Pages
 - Sign Up Confirmation Page

-  - One page that does not appear on navigation bar is the sign up confirmation page that users can access once they have entered the giveaway by completing the form.
+  - One page that does not appear on navigation bar is the sign up-confirmation page that users can access once they have entered the giveaway by completing the form.
   - A thank you for participating message is displayed on the screen.
 This indicates confirmation to the user that they have successfully entered the giveaway, whilst also providing information on future contests and the quality of rewards the user can potentially acquire.
   - A background image of a client and a trainee exercising together is present to display to the user the morals and goals of Bulk Empire.
 This is a common design element used across the website.